-Every member shall use due care to avoid trading ahead of a customer's security futures order that is executable at or near the market price.
-A member must transmit a security futures customer order that is executable at or near the market price to a securities exchange or a notice-registered securities exchange before it transmits any order in the same security future for any proprietary account, or for any account in which it or any person associated with it is directly or indirectly interested.
-A member must exercise the due care required by this subsection when the member has gained knowledge of or reasonably should have exchange or a notice-registered securities exchange of the member's order for a proprietary account, or for any account in which it or any person associated with it is directly or indirectly interested.
+Every member shall exercise due care to avoid trading ahead of a customer's security futures order.
+A member must exercise the due care required by this subsection when the member has gained knowledge of or reasonably should have gained knowledge of the customer's order prior to the transmission to a securities exchange of the member's order for a proprietary account, or for any account in which it or any person associated with it is directly or indirectly interested.